n0b0dy-arch-btw/ArchLinux-Installer/README.md

 # Arch Linux Automated Installer named Arch Shelly installer

-# YouTube video on how to install it: https://youtu.be/uwNUb4c5P-k?si=lPZ4L6zgrMUiLh-I
+# YouTube video on how to install it (VIDEO UPDATES WHEN NEW FETURES ARE ADDED: https://youtu.be/uwNUb4c5P-k?si=lPZ4L6zgrMUiLh-I

 # Still Getting Worked on but should work fine once the scipt is done and works flawless i will change this